nftperp/nftperp-sdk/README.md

 _tldr; nftperp is a derivates platform for nfts. for the first time ever, short nfts with leverage_

-The protocol is currently in BETA on arbitrum mainnet ([dapp](https://staging.nftperp.xyz)). it uses fake eth for paper trading, which can be obtained from faucet on website/sdk
+The protocol is currently in BETA on arbitrum mainnet ([dapp](https://staging.nftperp.xyz)). it uses fake eth for paper trading, which can be obtained from faucet on website

 ![Discord](https://img.shields.io/badge/Discord-5865F2?style=for-the-badge&logo=discord&logoColor=white)